Kong/lua-resty-worker-events/README.markdown

 -- Event client example;
+local mymod = require("some_module")  -- module with an `events` table

 -- define a callback and use source modules events table local my_callback = function(data, event, source, pid)
-    if source == ev.events._source then
-        if event == ev.events.started then  -- 'started' is the event name
+    if event == mymod.events.started then  -- 'started' is the event name

         -- started event from the resty-worker-events module

-        elseif event == ev.events.stoppping then  -- 'stopping' is the event name
+    elseif event == mymod.events.stoppping then  -- 'stopping' is the event name

         -- the above will throw an error because of the typo in `stoppping`

     end
 end
-end

-ev.register(my_callback)
+ev.register(my_callback, mymod.events._source)

 ```